mwpastore/dalli-rate_limiter/README.md

 As noted above, this is not a replacement for an application-level rate limit, and if your application faces the web, you should probably definitely have something else in your stack to handle e.g. a casual DoS.

-Make sure your ConnectionPool has enough slots for these operations.
-I aim for one slot per thread plus one or two for overhead in my applications.

 ## Documentation